 If your website has been operating and processing orders before, there will be a couple of more points to take care of for your technical team:

-• Does your online shop conform to mobile device standards?
+- Does your eCommerce store conform to mobile device standards?
 Mobile-friendly design and responsiveness are crucial for providing a seamless user experience, so it is better to double-check your online shop in terms of optimizing the purchasing process and adapting to various mobile resolutions and aspect ratios.

 The checkpoints listed above definitely don’t exhaust the topic.
 Depending on the size of your business and the sector your custom eCommerce website will operate in, the list could become significantly more abundant.
 For some more inspirational questions to ask before going live, you might want to read this article on our blog.
 No matter how many articles you read though, you will need to arm yourself with attentiveness and remember to reach out to your partner in case of any doubts.